bowencool/blog/src/content/blog/my-usage-reports-of-unraid.md

 Final form: DDNS (IPv6) directly points to Nginx, which then forwards to the intranet IPv4 service (Docker container).

 You can take a look at [this post](https://www.v2ex.com/t/488116) and the links mentioned within.

+## Updates at July 2025

+### Migrated to ZFS

+### Look into ZFS (RAID-Z)

+> Why?
+Because now array writing will slow down, no matter what system, even using a cable to mount and copy also slows down.
+I didn't feel it before, but now that I've started editing videos, the materials are easily tens of GBs, and the array performance is really lagging behind.

+I originally planned to set up a RAIDZ1, but I accidentally came across an idea of not setting up RAID at all.
+It was like a sudden enlightenment.
+Why should I insist on having redundancy for all data?
+There's no need.
+Just protect important data in ZFS, and it's okay if movies, TV series, etc., are lost.
+They take up space, slow down (the old array) performance, have very low access frequency, and just occupy hard drives, consuming electricity.
+It's completely unnecessary.
+I can put them on specific hard drives, and when not used, they can be put into hibernation.
+I should have realized this earlier.

+My important data plus high-frequency accessed data is less than 1TB, just photos, videos, documents, system data, application data, plus game screenshots and recordings, which would be at most 2TB.
+The growth rate in the future is definitely going to be very slow.
+Eventually, I gave up on RAIDZ1, and used two 4TB drives to set up a ZFS Mirror.
+The performance of ZFS Mirror is even better.
+Other hard drives are used to store unimportant video and film resources, and I also removed the parity drive, releasing the hard drive's inherent performance.
+Since the access frequency is low, I also set up automatic hibernation, saving electricity costs and extending the life of the hard drive.
+I'm really a genius!